wp-plugins/ewww-image-optimizer/readme.txt

 1. **Less bandwidth usage.** Optimizing your images can save you hundreds of KB per image, which means significantly less bandwidth usage.
 1. **Super fast.** Because it runs on your own server, you don’t have to wait for a third party service to receive, process, and return your images.
 You can optimize hundreds of images in just a few minutes.
 PNG files take the longest, but you can adjust the settings for your situation.
 1. **Better PNG optimization.** YOu can use pngout and optipng in conjunction.
-1. **Root access not needed** Pre-compiled binaries are made available to install directly within the plugin folder.
+1. **Root access not needed** Pre-compiled binaries are made available to install directly within the Wordpress folder.

 = NextGEN Integration =